-- Effort included in the resource-loaded schedule (RLS) and paid on project includes but is not limited to: scientists, postdocs, students, engineers, technicians, computing professionals, project management, and financial & administrative support. - Summer salaries for faculty members who serve as institutional PIs or WBS L2 managers, commensurate with their effort, are provided on-project.
-All labor and materials supplied to the project for completion of the items contributed in kind are the responsibility of the institution and are not included in the BoEs. - All NSF funded labor, including scientific labor, needed to complete the NSF part of the project is "on-project".
-Off-project NSF funded scientific labor is used to exploit the physics of the device but is not critical to the production or deployment of the upgrade. - The ongoing M&O program remains responsible for software or firmware development targeting existing IceCube detector systems (e.g., DAQ/Online systems).
-Software or firmware development targeting new detector instrumentation (such as D-Egg or mDOM modules) or the production and testing systems to support these are supported by the Project.
+- Effort included in the resource-loaded schedule (RLS) and paid on project includes but is not limited to: scientists, postdocs, students, engineers, technicians, computing professionals, project controls, schedulers, and financial and administrative support. - Off-project scientific labor consists of scientists, postdocs, or graduate students with salaries provided by NSF base funding and faculty supported by universities.
+The associated costs are not charged to the project.
+Summer salaries for faculty members who serve as institutional PIs or WBS L2 managers, commensurate with their effort, are provided on-project.
+All labor and materials supplied to the project for completion of the items contributed in kind are the responsibility of the institution and are not included in the BoEs, but are tracked by the project. - All NSF funded labor, including scientific labor, needed to complete the NSF part of the project is "on-project".
+Off-project NSF funded scientific labor is used to exploit the physics of the device but is not critical to the production or deployment of the upgrade.

-- Labor hours are estimated for each activity in the WBS and are documented in the BoEs.
-One FTE year is 1800 working hours (out of a maximum of 2080 hours), which considers the average paid time off during the year, including vacation and sick time. - The resource types used by the Project (see Table 3) is contained in the resource-loaded schedule. - A cloud based Smartsheet® (7) system is currently used for Earned Value, and hours for each type of labor resource are captured in the software. - The Project is transitioning to enterprise level tools and will be using this upgraded system starting in FY23.
-The project is engaging outside consultants for this work which is captured in 1.1.2 and the resulting Basis of Estimate for the Project Office 1.1.
-The plan is to switch to this system starting with the PY5 reporting for October, 2022.
+- The ongoing M&O program remains responsible for software or firmware development targeting existing IceCube detector systems (e.g. DAQ/Online systems).
+Software or firmware development targeting new detector instrumentation (such as D-Egg or mDOM modules) or the production and testing systems to support these are supported by the Project. - Labor hours are estimated for each activity in the WBS and are documented in the BoEs.
+One FTE year is 1800 working hours (out of a maximum of 2080 hours), which takes into account the average paid time off during the year, including vacation and sick time. - The resource types used by the Project (see Table 3) is contained in the resource-loaded schedule. - A cloud based Smartsheet® (7) system is used for Earned Value, and hours for each type of labor resource are captured in the software.